hsgroves/cs290info/lessons/weeks5and6.md

 ##[Ruby Topics](https://github.com/hsgroves/cs290info/blob/master/ruby_topics.md)

 ##Steps you should be taking for your own project
+You should definitely have connected your app to a Github repository.
+You should commit any work you do, and push those changes to Github.

 At this point, you should be thinking of how you're going to split your app idea up into Rails models.
 Example: a to-do list app will almost certainly require a List model and a ListItem model, related with a `has_many`/`belongs_to` relationship.
 You might also want to put a user system in place; then a User and Lists would also have a `has_many`/`belongs_to` relationship.

-Please send me a Slack message by **next Tuesday, March 8** that details the models in your app, the fields each models have, and any relationships between your models.
 You should also actually be creating the models in your app.
-Feel free to ask me/another student/the internet for help with any specifics!
+Please send me a Slack message by **next Tuesday, March 8** with a link to your project's Github account, so I can look over your migrations/models/relations/etc. Feel free to ask me/another student/the internet for help with any specifics!

 ##Devise and ActiveAdmin
 [Devise](https://github.com/plataformatec/devise) is a free, open source Ruby gem for Rails authentication (user login).